 The Withdrawal Agreement is a 585 page legally binding document that sets out the terms of the UK’s withdrawal from the European Union.
 The Withdrawal Agreement covers a number of areas including citizens’ rights, the transition period, UK financial settlement, Irish border.

 The Withdrawal Agreement was approved by EU leaders on the 25th November at a special summit.
-The agreement will now be put before the UK Parliament in the coming weeks who will vote on the deal.
+On the 15th January, the UK Parliament voted against the Withdrawal Agreement negotiated by the Prime Minister.

 Click here for more information.